-“Certainly not.
-There are several ways, death notwithstanding... although it’s extremely difficult.
-Like I told you... a wolf’s bond is intertwined with the rest of their magic.
-Their ability to shift, to heal and their pack bond is all mixed together.
+"Certainly not.
+There are several ways, death notwithstanding... although it's extremely difficult.
+Like I told you... a Ulfhéðinn’s bond is intertwined with the rest of their magic.
+Their ability to shift, to heal, to bond with their mate and their pack is all intertwined together.
 Think of it like... trying to shoot a single glass bottle off a rack of bottles with a shotgun.
-It’s extremely difficult to break one without breaking the others... and as I said before, a wolf cannot live without their magic.”
+It's extremely difficult to break one without breaking the others... and as I said before, a Ulfhéðinn cannot live without their magic."
 Nadya said.
 Megan watched her for a moment, her brow furrowed.

 "So... it'll kill them?"
 Megan asked.
 Nadya watched her curiously.

-“Well... the female wolf shifter is the one who harbors the bond in her magic, so she receives most of the negative effects when things go wrong.
-There are some witches who have mastered the art of breaking the bond cleanly... but those are a rare few.
-Our Coven has been approached on occasion to severe a bond, usually from an accidental mating from very strict packs.
-I suppose they figured anything that might happen to them in an effort to break it would be less severe than the punishment they would receive for defying pack law.
-I’ve witnessed many in my lifetime... but only a handful of those could be deemed a success, even though most of them lost their ability to bond completely.”
+"The female Ulfhéðinn is the one who harbors the bond in her magic, so she receives most of the negative effects when things go wrong.
+There are some witches who have mastered the art of breaking the bond clean enough to leave the female intact ... but those are a rare few.
+Our Coven has been approached on occasion to severe bonds, usually from an accidental mating from very strict Ulfhéðinn packs.
+I suppose those individuals figured anything that might happen to them in an effort to break it would be less severe than the punishment they would receive for defying pack law.
+I've witnessed many in my lifetime... but only a handful of those could be deemed a success, even though most of them lost their ability to bond completely."
 Nadya said.
 Megan frowned.

 "What happens?"
 Megan asked.

-“It depends.
-From what I’ve seen, most of the time, the female dies, and those that do survive a botched breaking aren’t usually sane afterward, especially if any part of her magic breaks.
+"It depends.
+From what I've seen, most of the time, the female dies, and those that do survive a botched breaking aren't usually physically or mentally well afterward, especially if any part of her magic breaks.
+Nearly all will eventually die.
 The males have varying levels of effects, but for the most part, come out unscathed.
-There is of course... another way that has nearly a hundred percent success rate, but it’s a much higher level spell... and the cost of it is much greater than most are willing to pay.”
+There is of course... another way that has nearly a hundred percent success rate, but it's a much higher level spell... and the cost of it is much greater than most are willing to pay."
 Nadya said.
-Megan pursed her lips, and it went silent again for a time.

 "What would that entail?"
 Megan asked.
 Nadya smiled in a way that was almost unsettling.

-“That’s a conversation for another time.”
+"That's a conversation for another time."
 She said.
-Megan went quiet for a moment, and glanced off toward her shelves of books, letting everything sink in.
+Megan went quiet for a moment, and glanced off toward her shelves of books as she let everything sink in.

 "When was the last time you shifted?"
 Nadya asked suddenly.

-“A few weeks ago,” Megan replied quietly, feeling a bit numb.
+"A few weeks ago," Megan replied quietly.
+She felt a bit numb.
 Nadya nodded.

-“I suggest you do so more often.
+"I suggest you do so more often.
 I can see it in your eyes, and your aura.
-You cannot suppress your wolf, it will affect your ability to control all your magic.”
+You cannot suppress your wolf, it will affect your ability to control all your magic."
 Nayda said.
-It went silent for a moment, and Megan looked away from her, still struggling with the flashbacks.
-It had been almost five years since then.. but the memory was as fresh as ever.
+It went silent for a moment, and Megan looked away from her.
+She was still struggling with the flashbacks.
+It had been almost five years since then… but the memory was as fresh as ever.